 • Name listed in the FreshGrass line up online and in any marketing materials

-• Chance to win the runner-up or grand prize!
+• Chance to win the grand prize!

 • There is no fee or payment of any kind to enter the contest.